microsoft/PowerToys/README.md

 ### Development

- - Added Peek and Mouse Without Borders to Github templates.
+ - Added Peek and Mouse Without Borders to github templates.
 (This was a hotfix for 0.70)
  - Fixed the CI release pipelines winget package submission.
 (This was a hotfix for 0.70)
  - Fixed process report and termination lists for Peek and Mouse Without Borders.
 (This was a hotfix for 0.70)
  - Added Winget configuration file.
 (This was a hotfix for 0.70) Thanks [@ryfu-msft](https://github.com/ryfu-msft)!